Kandy-IO/kandy-cpaas-python-sdk/examples/sms/README.md

 This is a simple sms application where a user can send an sms, subscribe sms notification and receive real-time sms events (inbound, outbound etc notification).

 ## Installation
-1. Update the constants.py file with the apropriate credentials.
+1. Update the constants.py file with the appropriate credentials.
 Refer configuration section.
 2. To install dependencies, run:
 ```bash
 pipenv install